Ancient / Prehistoric Age of India GK Notes

 Stone Age

-Only Fossils cannot be considered as an authentic element to know about prehistoric mankind.
-To unravel the ancient mystery, one usually has to rely on tools made of stone.
-From which it can be said that primitive humans originally proved their existence on earth from 2.50,000 BC.
+Only Fossils cannot be considered an authentic element to know about prehistoric mankind.
+To unravel the ancient mystery, one usually has to rely on tools made of stone metal, and other materials.
+It can be said that primitive people came to prove their existence on Earth from 2,50,000 BC onwards.

 At the other end of the spectrum, based on the current evidence from the village Bori of Maharashtra, the first mankind in India was extinct approximately 1.4 million years ago.
 Later, mankind made various types of tools (weapons) using stone around 3000 BC.
 As a result, that period is called the Stone Age.